vadymbaranov/comments_SPA_backend/README.md

 ### Installing
 * Fork and clone this repository
 * Run `npm install` in your terminal
+* Copy or move files from folder 'modules_fix/pg-native' to folder 'node_modules/pg-native'
 * Run `npm start`
-* ... (maybe, you would have to add something more for this instruction)

 ## Troubleshooting